PunishXIV/Splatoon/CONTRIBUTING.md

 ### No configuration resets
 Users should not experience any partial or full configuration resets upon updating.

-### Exceptions: ECommons Scripting System
-If a project implements ECommons Scripting System, newly submitted scripts do not have to follow aforementioned guidelines.

 ## Most welcomed changes
 Please feel free to: